Terms & Acronyms

 Isocyanate (MDI (diphenyl methane diisocyanate)) - One of a group of neutral derivatives of primary amines (R-N=C=O) groups.
 An essential component (A) of spray foam chemistry.

-Material Safety Data Sheet (MSDS) - A standard formatted information sheet, prepared by a material manufacturer, describing the potential hazards, physical properties, and procedures for safe use of a material.
+Safety Data Sheet (SDS) - A standard formatted information sheet, prepared by a material manufacturer, describing the potential hazards, physical properties, and procedures for safe use of a material.

 Mould - Fungal growths often resulting in deterioration of organic materials, especially under damp conditions.